 Your immune system’s job is to protect you.
-Your bone marrow produces the soldiers – your White Blood Cells (W.B.C.).
-These young W.B.C.s must be trained, so they go to the thymus for boot camp.
+Your bone marrow produces the soldiers.
+White Blood Cells (W.B.C.).
+Young W.B.C.s need to be trained.
+So they go to the thymus for boot camp.
 Then your trained W.B.C.s travel around your body looking for invaders.

-They depend on your tonsils, appendix, and lymph nodes to hold onto any suspicious organisms.
+They depend on your tonsils, appendix, and lymph nodes.
+All to hold onto any suspicious organisms.

 Once your W.B.C.s capture the invaders, they travel to your spleen.
 In your spleen, your W.B.C.s are debriefed.
 The information regarding the safety of your body is then communicated to the thymus via cytokines – the tiniest of hormones.